Curved Page Divider

 Myth #3: Foster Children Are All Troubled and Damaged

-This is one of the most harmful fostering or adoption myths.
+This is one of the most damaging myths surrounding fostering or adoption.
 Some people believe all foster kids are runaways and juvenile delinquents.

 Most children in the foster care system have experienced trauma, such as losing a parent.
 After all, their world has been completely turned upside down.